thomaskramerdk/policy/SumStrike/privacy.md

 ## 9. Children

 Sum Strike is an **educational game**.
-Children can play it; purchases and the parent report sit behind a **parental gate** (an arithmetic check an adult passes and a young child typically does not).
+Children can play it; the subscription screen, restoring purchases, subscription management, the parent report and every link out of the App sit behind a **parental gate** (a written instruction saying which two of five identical circles to press and hold — an adult follows it in seconds, a young child typically cannot, and there is no arithmetic in it).
+The gate asks every time and cannot be switched off.
+Apple then asks for Face ID, Touch ID or the Apple Account password before anything is bought.

 The parental gate is **not** verifiable parental consent under COPPA or GDPR Article 8.
-It stops a child reaching a payment screen.
+It keeps a child out of purchases, out of the parent report and out of cancellation and refunds.
 It does not collect the child’s personal data for us.

 **We do not knowingly collect personal information from children under 13 (COPPA) / under 13 in Denmark (Danish Data Protection Act § 6) beyond what is needed to provide the App:**